Common myths about fleas

 Approximately 95% of a flea population is in the egg, larval, or pupal (cocoon) stage, all of which take place off the pet, usually in Carpets, Bedding, or Furniture, or shady areas in the Yard where your pet (or other critters) hang out.

 If you see a few fleas, it’s certain that there are hundreds of eggs and immature stages in the environment.
 The process of producing an adult flea can take weeks or even months.
 There is no quick fix, but vigilance and persistence can get rid of even stubborn infestations.

 Myth 9: Once the fleas are gone from my pet, the problem is solved

 Fleas do not surrender easily.
-If you have seen fleas on your pet or in your house, you need to treat the house with a safe product, and stay vigilant for months.
-Fully solving the flea problem requires a 3-pronged approach of treating the pet, the house, and the yard.
+If you have seen fleas on your pet or in your house, you need to treat your house with a safe product, and stay vigilant for months.
+Fully solving the flea problem requires a 3-pronged approach of treating youe pet, your house, and the yard.
 Use an outdoor treatment in shady areas under decks, bushes and trees, where fleas like to hang out.
-The best approach is prevention, so always protect your pets with a natural flea repellant tags, especially if they spend time outdoors, or at a dog park or doggie day care.
+The best approach is prevention, so always protect your pets with a Natural Flea Repellant Tags, especially if they spend time outdoors, or at a dog park or doggie day care.

 Myth 10: I don’t have to worry about fleas during winter

 Although you may not see them in the winter in cold climates, fleas can live quite comfortably in your house, as well as on wildlife.
 If your pet or your house had fleas during the warm months, you’re more than likely to have fleas during the winter months as well.
 If your pet goes outdoors, it may have contact with squirrels, birds, or other wildlife, which means they can still get fleas.
 And, of course, fleas live happily in warm climates all year long, so maintaining an annual Natural Flea Repellant routine for your pet is essential.